docker/docs/datacenter/ucp/2.1/guides/install/uninstall.md

 role-based access control to the cluster, or have a centralized way to monitor and manage the cluster.

-WARNING: After uninstalling UCP from the cluster, you will no longer be able to join new nodes using `docker swarm join` unless you reinstall UCP.
+After uninstalling UCP from the cluster, you will no longer be able to join new nodes using `docker swarm join` unless you reinstall UCP.

 To uninstall UCP, log in into a manager node using ssh, and run: